ondrejsevcik/knowledge-base/books/fluent-forever.md

 - **Sound**: Does APPLE rhyme with Snapple?
   - With sound, you'll have a much easier time remembering words
 - **Concept**: Is TOOL another word for "instrument"?
   - Abstract or Concrete.
-Concrete is always better, because they engage more of our brains.
+Concrete is always better because they engage more of our brains.
 - **Personal Connection**: Do you like PIZZA?
   - Combination of word, picture and personal connection is a winning strategy